 There wasn’t really one point.
 It was a series of instances that said to us ‘Hey!
 We’re on to something.’
 We knew we would never get a sign in the clouds that this was worth doing.
 We simply had to trust our gut and keep moving forward.

 If you can’t say yes to yourself even when it seems irrational, it’s hard to start your own venture.

 Did you always have a dream to become what you are now?

 Not at all.
-All throughout college I thought I would go to work at a 9-to-5 job in a fancy building in a pencil skirt, but when that became my reality I was miserable.
-It was only when I started to realized what I truly loved and what made me jump out of bed in the morning that I started dreaming of what I do now.
+All throughout college, I thought I would go to work at a 9-to-5 job in a fancy building in a pencil skirt, but when that became my reality I was miserable.
+It was only when I started to realized what I truly loved.
+And that made me jump out of bed in the morning that I started dreaming of what I do now.